 We are currently looking for volunteers to translate from English into the following languages:

 If you would like to contribute to one of the above languages, please read more about translation at Cochrane, and about what to expect as volunteer translator in one of our Review translation projects.

 To join a translation project, click the 'Become a translator' button below.
 You will be taken to the 'My Account' page, where you will be asked to create a Cochrane Account.
 If you already have a Cochrane Account, you can log in.

-If your language is not listed above, please take a look at TaskExchange, where Cochrane contributors post translation tasks in a variety of languages, as well as other tasks related to Cochrane Review production.
-Or consider joining our translation mailing list to stay up-to-date with translation news and opportunities to get involved in other languages in the future.
+If your language is not listed above, please take a look at Cochrane Engage, where Cochrane contributors post translation tasks in a variety of languages, as well as other tasks related to Cochrane Review production.